blue-pho3nix/ade/README.md

 - **Target Alive Checks:** Pings the target with nmap before starting to ensure the IP is correct and the host is online.
 - **/etc/hosts Management:** Discovers the target's FQDN and domain, then maps them in /etc/hosts for name resolution.
 - **Credential Validation:** Checks if supplied credentials are valid before launching deeper scans to avoid failed authenticated runs.
-- **User & description enumeration:** Collects sAMAccountName and description attributes via LDAP, and uses SMB-based RID cycling as a fallback to find accounts that LDAP queries might not return
+- **User & Description Enumeration:** Collects sAMAccountName and description attributes via LDAP, and uses SMB-based RID cycling as a fallback to find accounts that LDAP queries might not return

 ### Initial Access & Credential Attacks
 - **User Spraying:** If run without credentials, it attempts user:user logins for all discovered accounts.